CENTERS-FOR-INTERNATIONAL-PROGRAMS/dmi-moh-dashboards/README.md

 On linux
 `sudo apt install nodejs npm `
 On windows
--Visit https://nodejs.org/en/download/current and download latest Node version -Download the Windows Installer (.msi) for your system architecture (32-bit or 64-bit).
+- Visit https://nodejs.org/en/download/current and download latest Node version
+- Download the Windows Installer (.msi) for your system architecture (32-bit or 64-bit).
 The 64-bit version is more common for modern systems.

 ## Install http-server